-After it was all said and done, I walked away devastated and confused with a ticket in my hand.
-I had just started my business a few months prior to this happening so I didn’t have the confidence I do now.
-I thought I was going to have to pack up shop and get another job.
+I walked away devastated and confused with a ticket in my hand.
+I had just started my business so I lacked the confidence I have now.
+I thought I was going to have to go back to working a 9-5.

-Luckily for me, though, one of my customers was a high end attorney that had a soft spot for helping the common man.
-He offered to help me out for a very reasonable price.
-Long story short, I ended up winning the case and went on to run a very profitable handyman business.
+One of my customers just happened to be a high end attorney that had a soft spot for helping the common man.
+He immediately saw this ticket as unconstitutional and offered to help me out for a very reasonable price.
+Long story short, we ended up winning the case and I went on to run a very profitable handyman business.

 Before you start offering services as a professional handyman, it’s important to understand the laws that apply to contractors in your state.
-You’ll want to find out if you need a handyman license, and what you can and can’t do.
-Every state is different when it comes to contracting laws, so you’ll have to do some research for yourself in your specific state.
+You’ll want to find out if you need a handyman license, and what services you can and cannot perform for customers.
+Every state is different when it comes to contracting laws, so you’ll need to do some research for yourself in your specific state.
 I’ll go over how below.

 Disclaimer: I’m not an attorney, and this is NOT legal advice.
 This is just what I would do if I was going to start a handyman business and wanted to avoid any run-ins with the law.
 Seek a qualified attorney for legal advice.